A landmark in form and substance. Grandeur and refinement realized.

 The little things can make the biggest impact

-The residences of 181 Fremont were conceived by innovative designers with discerning eyes for detail.
+The new condos of 181 Fremont were conceived by innovative designers with discerning eyes for detail.
 You’ll find that these small details are part of something altogether grand.

-The front door handles were some of the first items selected to finish the interiors of 181 Fremont, and are among the most exquisite.
+The front door handles were some of the first items selected to finish the interiors of the luxury condos at 181 Fremont, and are among the most exquisite.
 The polished brass handles were custom-forged by Parisian artisan Daniel Podva at his studio, Série Rare, a few steps from the Seine.
 Each one is unique.

 The hallway sconces at 181 Fremont began as hand-drawn sketches by Orlando Diaz-Azcuy.
 Inspired by a bird’s nest and the soft welcoming light cast on the front stoop of his childhood home.
 From his drawings, a lighting firm rendered the sconces in virtual reality, then brought them to their fully illuminated life.